Evil Ed

-Evil Ed is a 1995 Swedish horror comedy satire film directed, co-written, edited and shot by Anders Jacobsson and starring Johan Rudebeck, Per Löfberg and Olof Rhodin.
+Evil Ed is a 1995 Swedish horror comedy film directed, co-written, edited and shot by Anders Jacobsson and starring Johan Rudebeck, Per Löfberg and Olof Rhodin.
 The film's plot follows the ordinary peaceful film editor Edward Tor Swenson, who is transferred to a movie company's horror department after the last employee went insane, and as he has to watch and edit gory movie scenes, Ed goes insane, and embark on a murder spree.

-The film makes satire of the moral panic about "video violence" and "video nasties" and in particular the debunked but then wide-spread fear that watching violent films could turn the viewer violent and deranged.
+Evil Ed was originally titled The Censor and made over the course of three years.
+It premiered on November 11, 1995 at the Stockholm International Film Festival.